 Many South African forex traders are not sure what their legal tax obligations are towards the South African Revenue Service (SARS).
 Many trading accounts are overseas, and the gains made from their trading are not visible to SARS, some traders open trading accounts with forex brokers located in South Africa, or with brokers who have branches in South Africa.
 In this case, these traders’ capital won’t leave the country.

-However, if a South African resident generates profit from trading forex with an offshore trading account while residing within the borders of South Africa, his profit is regarded as normal taxable income and needs to be declared in South African Rand in his/her provisional tax returns.
+It is a common misperception that traders don’t need to pay income tax on profits made in offshore trading accounts.
+If a South African resident generates profit from trading in an offshore trading account while residing within the borders of South Africa, the profit is regarded as normal taxable income and needs to be declared in South African Rand in their tax returns.
 In this case, it doesn’t matter where the income originates from, but rather where the person resides while generating that income.

-Tax Rates for Individual Forex Traders (Sole Proprietors) and Special Trusts
+Tax Rates for Individual Traders and Special Trusts

 Forex traders should be aware that different South African business entities are subject to different tax rates.
 Here is a brief explanation:

 Forex trading which is done through a registered South African company is subject to a flat tax rate of 28% of its taxable income:

 Small business corporations enjoy more leeway than companies and only start paying tax when their taxable income exceeds R75,750.
 Only after their taxable income exceeds R550,001 will they pay the same rate as companies (28%) but only on the portion of income that exceeds R550,001.
 The first R550,001 is taxed according to this table:

 Trusts other than special trusts are taxed at a flat rate of 45%: